Other related deaths

 Police officers lacked understanding of agonal breathing and how to recognize early cardiac arrest, causing a significant delay in intervention.
 Their first aid training curriculum is insufficient in these critical areas.

-The College of Policing has updated its First Aid Learning Programme (FALP) to include specific reference to recognising agonal gasps and traumatic cardiac arrest.
-They have also developed new Public
+The College of Policing has updated its First Aid Learning Programme (FALP) to include specific reference to recognising agonal gasps and has developed new Public and Personal Safety Training (PPST) for forces to implement.

 Dominic Chapman